basyura/send-to-chatgpt/README.md

 ## Usage

 1) Open any web page
-2) Click the extension icon (or right‑click → “Summarize with ChatGPT”)
+2) Click the extension icon
 3) ChatGPT opens with the prompt first and the page URL on the next line

 Change the prompt: open the extension’s Options and save your preferred text